Skip to content

 When mobile repair is worth paying for

-Mobile support can be the better value when the fault involves your environment.
-A printer that works at the shop may still fail on your home Wi-Fi.
-A business laptop may be fine on its own but fail with a dock, monitor, VPN or shared drive.
+Also,rt can be the better value when the fault involves your environment.
+A printer that works at the shop can still fail on your home Wi-Fi.
+A business laptop can be fine on its own but fail with a dock, monitor, VPN or shared drive.
 In those cases, the repairer needs to see the setup.

 Remote support boundaries